Deaponn/traffic-sim/README.md

 The project follows a decoupled client-server architecture to ensure high performance and maintainability:

+**Frontend React & MaterialUI:**
+Render current user settings (the intersection and actions which will take place), and the result from the server using modern styling library MaterialUI for a familiar look and better UX.

 **Backend Node.js & Express:**
-Serves as the API for the GUI and houses the core simulation loop.
+Serves as the API for the GUI and performs the simulation.

-**Frontend React:**
-Helps to render current user settings and the result from the server.

 **Infrastructure Docker & Nginx:**
 Containerized for easy deployment and local development.
 Nginx proxies `/api` requests to the backend while serving the frontend.